WilliamYi96/Scafflix/README.md

 ```

 ## Acknowledgement
-Special thanks to [FedJax](https://github.com/google/fedjax) for the implementation of FedAvg and the integrated datasets API, and [FLIX](https://github.com/google/fedjax) for sharing the implementation of FLIX.

 We would like to extend our special appreciation to [FedJax](https://github.com/google/fedjax) for their exceptional implementation of FedAvg and for the incorporation of the datasets API.
 Furthermore, we are grateful to [FLIX](https://github.com/google/fedjax) for generously sharing their valuable FLIX implementation.

 ## License